fadeoutsoftware/WASDI/docs/PythonCookbook/SavePayload.rst

 ------------------------------------------

 .. note::
-	We will save a JSON Payload: the payload is really saved only when the app is running in WASDI.
+	We will save a JSON Payload.
+The payload is really saved only when the app is running in WASDI.
 When running locally the payload is not really saved.

 .. note::
-	It is not mandatory, but is good practice in the payload to save also the inputs received.
+	It is not mandatory, but is good practice in the payload to also save the inputs received.

 .. code-block:: python